Skip to content

 The building, at 1190 Second Ave., is adjacent to the St. Vincent de Paul Drop-in Centre which attracts dozens of the city’s unhoused and unsheltered street population who come for its daily meal service.

-In a letter to the BCUC the Citizen has obtained, sent by Sarah Walsh, Fortis BC’s director of regulatory affairs, said the company intends to sell the Second Avenue building to Carrier Sekani Family Services.
+In a letter to the BCUC obtained by The Citizen, sent by Sarah Walsh, Fortis BC’s director of regulatory affairs, said the company intends to sell the Second Avenue building to Carrier Sekani Family Services.

 “The environment around the Prince George Service Centre Office property location has deteriorated over the past years and the crime and disorganization in the area has become a risk to the facility and the mental and physical well-being of (Fortis) employees, as well as (Fortis’s) ability to continue to provide quality service to customers,” said Walsh.